Illahee State Park

 The park also offers a pier, 356-feet of moorage dock and five moorage buoys.
 Moorage fees are charged year-round for mooring at docks, floats, and buoys from 1 p.m. to 8 a.m.
 Daily and annual permits are available.
 For more information, call 360-902-8844.

-The park has 23 standard sites, two full hook-up sites, five hiker / biker sites, one dump station, four restrooms (two ADA), and two showers.
+The park has 23 standard sites, one full-hookup site, one dump station, four restrooms (two ADA), and two showers.
 Tent spaces are suitable for any RV, but provide no hookups.
-Maximum site length is 40-feet (limited availability).
+Maximum site length is 40 feet (limited availability).
 Campsite reservations are available year round.
 Reservations can be made up to nine months in advance from reservation booking date by calling (888) 226-7688 or online at Reservation Booking